Courtesy of Yale News

 Each year, the Yale School of Engineering & Applied Sciences offers a popular course in medical device design.
 This semester, “Medical Device Design and Innovation” — cross-listed under the departments of mechanical engineering and biomedical engineering — focuses on addressing challenges and shortcomings of orthopedic medical devices through clinical mentorship.

 The course encourages students to cooperate, working in teams of three or four, to develop a viable and sophisticated prototype of a medical device that addresses clinical needs.
-Key components of the course include an overview of concepts in medical device innovation — including intellectual property, Food and Drug Administration and regulatory affairs — and clinical trials, as well as an overview of medical devices and technologies currently in use.
+Key components of the course include an overview of concepts in medical device innovation — including intellectual property, Food and Drug Administration and regulatory affairs — and clinical trials, as well as an overview of medical devices, like used infusion pumps, and technologies currently in use.

 “We introduce students to the design process in developing a medical device, testing the device, going through regulatory protocols and the entrepreneurial part of it,” said course co-instructor Steven Tommasini, a research scientist in the orthopedics and rehabilitation department at the School of Medicine.